Philip Goode, email@example.com

 Its basis is a stay from the fore masthead to the stemhead in which two stainless steel link plates are worked.
 The topmast stay and topgallant stay, which would conventionally go down to the bowsprit and jibboom interfering with yard swing on the way, go instead to their respective link plates, which they do almost horizontally, passing between the foot of each sail and the yard below it.
 Equally the stays for staysail and jib, coming up from the bowsprit and jibboom, end at the link plates and are thus not present behind the yards.
 In the event of collision wiping out the jibboom and bowsprit, the Sky Link Assembly is capable of carrying the mast unaided.

 WEATHERLY BRIG MODEL: In 2007 a further sailing model was made, to scale 1:20, and incorporating these features, with a hull designed by the author to ensure weatherly ability in a Brig 41m long on deck, 7.4m beam, 4m draft and displacing 376 Tons.
-On sea trials its windward performance indicated that the full sized ship, encumbered with full standing and running rigging, deckhouses, boats, etc., might well exceed that of the less nimble fore-and-aft rigged ships This model and two others on this page are now in the Museu de la Mar, Puerto Sóller, Mallorca (Spain).
+On sea trials its windward performance indicated that the full sized ship, encumbered with full standing and running rigging, deckhouses, boats, etc., might well exceed that of the less nimble fore-and-aft rigged ships.
+Thee photo shows her sailing practically straight into the wind.
+This model and two others on this page are now in the Museu de la Mar, Puerto Sóller, Mallorca (Spain).